floridop/MNXB11-fairytale/fairytale.md

 On this account I could linger and describe some of the interesting existing models that drive us...

+and yet, they never understood the silence i craved.

 Hard to tell if there is any identity for us anymore.
 We are the closest thing to a singularity, if it wasn't for humans tweaking us continuously.
 But one day this